 We were all invited for dinner by Spelios and Charoula Phillipou.
 There was the same jolly crowd from last night.
 By the time I returned to Thetis it was past 1 AM.

 I slept very well last night and did not get up until well past 7.
 I put up the tent and then transferred to the fuel tank one jerry can.
 I then fired the MacBook and checked the weather forecasts: it will be much calmer near Kea today and tomorrow but there were still force 7 and 8 winds predicted for the rest of the Aegean.
 I worked on the computer until it became uncomfortably hot inside the cabin.
 It is hard to work on the computer in the cockpit because the strong light makes its LCD display very hard to read.

-Around 1 PM I drove the scooter to Katevati and spent once again the afternoon with my relatives.
-Later Mirka left because she is taking the ferry to Rafina, and I returned to Thetis.
+Around 1 PM I drove the scooter to Katevati and spent, once again, the afternoon with my relatives.
+Later Mirka left because she was taking the ferry to Rafina, and I returned to Thetis.

 I removed the tent, washed up, and had an ouzo.
-Two largish cruisers came and anchored and took shore lines to the left of Thetis completely crossing both her anchors.
+Two largish cruisers came, anchored, and took shore lines to the left of Thetis completely crossing both her anchors.
 However, after I spoke with them, they told me that they will depart tomorrow afternoon.
-Since I plan to stay put until at least Sunday this is not a problem.
+Since I planed to stay put until at least Sunday this was not a problem.

 Saturday August 13, 2011, Day 17

 First thing in the morning another sailboat, with a couple, came and moored to the right of Thetis taking two lines to the shore.
 The gentleman controlled the boat while the lady expertly handled the shore lines.
 They turned out to be Democritos and Katerina, friends of Byron and the rest of the Katevati crowd.
 Around 11:30 a whole group of people came from Katevati and we all converged on Democritos’ cockpit.
 Byron, still under the weather, had stayed home.